rives-io/cartridge-freedoom/compute-machine/README.md

 3. The *tape* flash drive - Receives a log of keystrokes pressed while playing the game.
 4. The *outcard* flash drive - Outputs the outcome of the given DOOM tape, in case of DOOM is a score in JSON format.

+## Requirements

+Please make sure to be using a recent `cartesi-machine` (0.17.x or later), otherwise it will lack a compatible kernel.

 ## Compiling the machine

 First make sure you have latest `cartesi-machine`, `make` and `wget` installed in your system, then: